anirudh027/makeathon/README.md

 ## How it Works

-"xx" employs a combination of RAG for advanced natural language processing, LangChain for learning and adaptation, and a sleek user interface for seamless interaction.
-By analyzing user inputs, "xx" identifies relevant factors such as lifestyle, preferences, and budget to generate personalized recommendations.
+tAIlored torque employs a combination of RAG for advanced natural language processing, LangChain for learning and adaptation, and a sleek user interface for seamless interaction.
+By analyzing user inputs, tAIlored torque identifies relevant factors such as lifestyle, preferences, and budget to generate personalized recommendations.
 Furthermore, its integration with web search engines enables it to provide comprehensive answers to a wide array of user queries beyond its primary function.